dsemblano/incrivelhistoria/site/README.md

     ```sh
     $ composer create-project roots/bedrock
     ```
-2. Update environment variables in the `.env` file:
+2. Update environment variables in the `.env` file.
+Wrap values that may contain non-alphanumeric characters with quotes, or they may be incorrectly parsed.
   * Database variables
     * `DB_NAME` - Database name
     * `DB_USER` - Database user